 Have you ever found yourself wondering how a person got to where they are now?
 What path they followed?
 What road they took?

-For Dr. Sandra de Blois it all starts with what street she crossed.
+For Dr. Sandra de Blois, it all started with what street she crossed.

 One morning in June of 1999, Dr. de Blois’ life took an unexpected turn.